I trust dance as a revelatory vehicle for being and becoming.

 Founded 2012, New York City: Dance works by Kendra Portier and a magnificant BAND of prolific beings:

-Anna Adams Stark, Edward Rice, Simon Thomas Train, Aya Wilson, Sydnie Liggett, Christina Jane Robson, Laurel Snyder, Molly McSherry, Katie Stehura, Sara Gibbons, Jasmine Hearn, Emma Judkins, Tristan Koepke, Patrick McGrath Needham, Maryanne Lachman, Meg Madorin, Dante Brown, Marcos Duran, Rebecca Lubart, Megan Adele Bascom, Meghan Frederick, Morgan Griffen, Theresa Elwell, Madeline Wilcox, Courtney Drasner, Jenna Reigel, Annie Kloppenberg, Michael Ingle, Leah Wilks, Kaitlin Fox, Alexis Miller, Phoebe Ballard, Lindsey Jennings, Mary Kate Ford, Natalie Stehly, Marion Spencer, Candace Scarborough, Sarah Beth Oppenheim.
+PAST: Edward Rice, Simon Thomas Train, Aya Wilson, Sydnie Liggett, Christina Jane Robson, Molly McSherry, Katie Stehura, Sara Gibbons, Emma Judkins, Tristan Koepke, Patrick McGrath Needham, Maryanne Lachman, Meg Madorin, Dante Brown, Marcos Duran, Rebecca Lubart, Megan Adele Bascom, Meghan Frederick, Morgan Griffen, Theresa Elwell, Madeline Wilcox, Courtney Drasner, Jenna Reigel, Annie Kloppenberg, Michael Ingle, Leah Wilks, Kaitlin Fox, Alexis Miller, Phoebe Ballard, Lindsey Jennings, Mary Kate Ford, Natalie Stehly, Marion Spencer, Candace Scarborough, Sarah Beth Oppenheim.

 MUSIC + DESIGN

-Super-heroes Mike Wall\SoundFORmovement and Albert Mathias, on COSTUMES we have had Casey Loomis and Delaney McDonough, and with endless support and PHOTOS we have Marisa Jane Gruneberg/Rockpaper Photography.
+Super-heroes Mike Wall\SoundFORmovement, Adam Crawley, and Albert Mathias, on COSTUMES we have had Casey Loomis and Delaney McDonough, and with endless support and PHOTOS we have Marisa Jane Gruneberg/Rockpaper Photography.